Lab43/shifty/README.md

 * more attractive striping
 * documentation
-* remove compass dependency (I'm only using it for background-image() and background-size(), so it should be easy to get rid of).
 * consider producing a less version.
 This will be more versatile and will make in-browser compiling possible.
   * or, at least document the sass features being used that don't have a simple less equivalent